apolukhin/Boost-Cookbook/Readme.md

 * Filesystem is accepted into the Standard
 * Boost.DLL examples
 * flat containers were proposed for C++17
+* Fix introduction in "Chapter09.
+Getting the benefits of single-linked list and memory pool"
 * Coroutine interface changed in Boost 1.56

 For year 2022+ :
+* Separate chapters on Graphs/Testing/Image processinggit
 * Remove description of all the Boost libraries that were added into C++11 (including Boost.Move)
 * More recipes for unordered containers
 * Move string_view into the first chapter